Plan Mode, Patterns, Feedback Loops and DSLs

 Patterns

-I had that in the back of my mind all the time, but I just recently really got it, when I want Claude to migrate some code from an old library and its usages to a new version.
+I had that in the back of my mind all the time, but I just recently really got it, when I wanted Claude to migrate some code from an old library and its usages to a new version.
 The first time I tried to just let it rip.
 That didn’t really work.
 But then I converted one of the 96 files by hand and told it to reference that manually converted file and it one shotted the rest.

 Feedback loops